kdm9/axe/README.md

 - cmake.
 This is installable via `sudo apt-get install cmake` on Debian based systems, or `brew install cmake` using homebrew on OS X.
 - zlib version >= 1.2.5.
 On Debian, use the package `zlib1g-dev`.
-- kmlib, tinytest and libdatrie (bundled in source, if you used `git clone --recursive` or an installation tarball)
+- libqes, tinytest and libdatrie (bundled in source, if you used `git clone --recursive` or an installation tarball)

 You'll possibly need to install zlib to your chosen prefix (e.g. `~/`) on